-The figures in the table are taken from a sample property within the unincorporated portion of Liberty Township in the Olentangy district.
+The figures in tl ble are taken fr sample property in the unincorpo portion of L Township in the tangy district.

 The total market value of this example is \$418,000, which is slightly higher than the overall County average.
 Total tax paid was \$10,068.44.